nattaylor/analyzeboston/README.md

 ## Installation

-Get the latest Ace editor `src-noconflict/` https://github.com/ajaxorg/ace-builds/
+Get the latest Ace editor and store it in `src-noconflict/` https://github.com/ajaxorg/ace-builds/

+## Developer Guide

+This is a half-baked single page app currently that uses no framework and just clumsily does everything in the global space.

 ## DataStore API Docs